Jemtaly/QAPy/README.md

 ## Usage

-QAPy provides a command-line tool, `main.py`, for compiling programs and performing Groth16 parameter initialization, proof generation, and verification.
+QAPy provides a command-line tool, `main.py`, for compiling programs and performing Groth16 parameter setup, proof generation, and verification steps.
 The following is a brief introduction to the usage of the tool.

 ### Compile